 “I’m a PhD candidate working on the Goldilocks principle at Harvard and one of the most interesting things that most people don’t realise about it happens to be the topic of my dissertation.”

-“It’s an inverse relationship between any vaccine’s effectiveness and the importance of everyone receiving it.
-So for example if we raise the symptom reduction parameter from 50% to 75% then residual impact is halved and odds for the vaccinated dying after catching covid drop from 0.075% to 0.0375%.
-So instead of leaving us with 0.07%, the 6.25% reduction from getting everyone else vaccinated would would make it 0.035%.
-So the absolute difference becomes 0.0025%, which is one forty-thousandth, compared to the full twenty-thousandth reduction we get for vaccines that are merely 50% effective.”
+“It’s an inverse relationship between a vaccine’s effectiveness and the importance of everyone receiving it.
+So for example if we raise the symptom reduction parameter from 50% to 75% then viral impact is halved and odds for the vaccinated dying after catching covid drop from 0.075% to 0.0375%.
+The 6.25% reduction from getting everyone else vaccinated, which Neil clarified to everyone, would then bring it further down to 0.035%, thereby making a difference of 0.0025%.
+That is only one forty-thousandth, compared to the full twenty-thousandth reduction we get for vaccines that are merely 50% effective.”

-“What this means in practise is that it’s better on some occasions to argue that the unvaccinated put more strain on hospitals, because this relative strain is directly as opposed to inversely proportional to the vaccine’s reduction of symptoms.”
+“What this means in practise is that it’s better on some occasions to argue that the unvaccinated put more strain on hospitals, as this burden is directly as opposed to inversely proportional to the vaccine’s reduction of symptoms.”

 “Despite a fair amount of panic-raising, most hospitals around the world did no worse than the 2019 flu season without any vaccine in 2020.
 But while the majority of people are vaccinated now, there are still times where it’s better to push the overloaded hospital angle than the old chestnut about effectiveness of my vaccination depending on you getting vaccinated.”

 “Panic might seem like a totally simple thing to the uninitiated, but making it work in an optimal way can be quite a complex and fraught matter.
 Do we play up or down the effectiveness of the vaccines?
 Do we focus on transmission or symptom reduction?
 That all simply depends on the best way to scare people in any precise context.”